What is Cannabidiol? Types of CBD

 Cannabis plants contain over 100 cannabinoids and other compounds like terpenes and flavonoids which all provide their own unique properties.
 The studies into cannabis are still ongoing and little is known about many of the other cannabinoids.
 However, the good news is that consuming CBD is not associated with abuse and dependence potential.

-Research and studies into CBD and the benefits that it may provide are still ongoing.
+Research and studies into CBD benefits are still ongoing.
 Here are a few conditions CBD and medical marijuana are currently being used for:

 Pain management: chronic pain affects between 50 to 116 million adults in the United States.
 Preclinical and clinical studies have indicated that CBD may potentially help reduce the pain that’s associated with multiple conditions.